I've collected together a few quotes from him on this topic below:

 But cultural change, on a radical other hand, is potentially Lamarckian in basic mechanism.
 Any cultural knowledge acquired in one generation can be directly passed to the next by what we call, in a most noble word, education....

 This uniquely and distinctively Lamarckian style of human cultural inheritance gives our technological history a directional and cumulative character that no natural Darwinian evolution can possess....

 human cultural change is an entirely distinct process operating under radically different principles that do allow for the strong possibility of a driven trend to what we may legitimately call “progress”...

-The common designation of “evolution” then leads to one of the most frequent and portentous errors in our analysis of human life and history – the overly reductionist assumption that the Darwinian natural paradigm will fully encompass our social and technological history as well.Gould reputedly said in a radio interview:
+The common designation of “evolution” then leads to one of the most frequent and portentous errors in our analysis of human life and history – the overly reductionist assumption that the Darwinian natural paradigm will fully encompass our social and technological history as well.Gould said in a 1996 radio interview:

-The idea of memes is a meaningless metaphor
+I think memes are a meaningless metaphor